AdityaDutt/Bird-Song-Classification/README.md

 <img align="center" alt="confmat" width=150% src="./wallpaper.png" />

 The goal is to classify different birds species based on their songs/calls.
 Spectrograms have been extracted from the audio samples and used as features for classification.
+A SIamese network based on 1D dilated convolutions is used here.
+Model is trained using triplet loss.
 I am using the [British Birdsong Dataset](https://www.kaggle.com/rtatman/british-birdsong-dataset) available on Kaggle for this experiment.

 Siamese Networks along with dilated 1D convolutions are used here to classify 9 different bird species.